Of Commerce, Counsel & the Coin

 Artificial intelligence is the next great deflationary force, and it may be the one that finally breaks the system.

-Booth frames it with a question that deserves to echo through every central bank boardroom: "What is the marginal cost of production of a line of code created by other lines of code?"
+Booth frames it like this: “What is the marginal cost of production of a line of code created by other lines of code?”
 The answer is vanishingly close to zero.
-AI can perform knowledge work—writing, coding, analysis, legal research, medical diagnosis, customer service—at a fraction of the cost of human labor, and that fraction shrinks with every improvement in capability.
+AI can perform knowledge work (writing, coding, analysis, legal research, medical diagnosis, customer service) at a fraction of the cost of human labor, and that fraction shrinks with every improvement in capability.
 The World Economic Forum projects that 92 million jobs will be displaced by 2030 and 170 million new ones created, but the disruption in between will be immense.
 The deflationary pressure of software, already enormous, is about to be amplified by orders of magnitude.

 The political incentives are clear and they are to put it mildly, troubling.
 If deflation is allowed to proceed, the debt implodes.
 Governments that have borrowed in nominal terms will see their real debt burden climb.
 Banks that issued credit on the assumption of perpetual inflation will find their loan books underwater.
 The entire architecture of modern finance, built on the premise that the money supply will always expand, comes under mortal stress.
 And so the authorities will fight the deflation with everything they have: more money creation, more regulation, more surveillance, more control over financial flows.
 The impulse toward central bank digital currencies, programmable money that can be tracked and restricted and expired, is not coincidental.
 It is the logical response of a system that cannot survive honesty.